Shonali Bose: Continued critical success (2010- present)

 Bose co-wrote the Bedabrata Pain directed film Chittagong, a period drama that chronicles the 1930 Chittagong armoury raid.
 Her 2014 production, Margarita, with a Straw, starring Kalki Koechlin as a girl with cerebral palsy, premiered at 2014 Toronto International Film Festival to critical acclaim.
 The film won the NETPAC Award for Best Asian Film at the event.
 She had begun working on the script a year after the death of her son; the film's initial draft won the Sundance Mahindra Global Filmmaker Award, at the 2012 Sundance Film Festival.
 Bose was inspired to make the film by her real life experiences of studying in New York, her relationship with her cousin Malini Chib who has cerebral palsy, and her and Chib's sexuality as queer and disabled people respectively.
 The film was originally rejected by the censor board in India, but won an appeal and was released shortly after the ban on homosexuality in India was lifted.

 In 2019, Bose has written and directed The Sky Is Pink, a film based on the motivational speaker Aisha Chaudhary, starring Priyanka Chopra, Farhan Akhtar and Zaira Wasim.
 The film was theatrically released on 11 October 2019 and was critically acclaimed.

-She directed the short Raat Rani, featuring Fatima Sana Shaikh, for the 2022 anthology Modern Love: Mumbai.
+She directed the short Raat Rani, featuring Fatima Sana Shaikh, for the 2022 anthology Modern Love Mumbai.

 Upcoming project

 Bose has committed to write the pilot episode for an untitled television series based on Diksha Basu's novel The Windfall.

+She is currently shooting for the Amazon Original, The Notorious Girls of Miranda House, produced by Pritish Nandy Communications.

 Personal life

 She was married to Bedabrata Pain but is now separated.
 The couple's son Ishan Bose-Pain died on 13 September 2010 at age 16.
-Bose identifies as bisexual.
+Bose is bisexual.